diyjac/SDC-P5/README.md

 ![3D Reconstruction Examples in OpenCV](./images/opencv-render-a-cube.png)

 We tried using the examples and use the `cv2.solvePnPRansac`, `cv2.projectPoint` and `cv2.drawContours` functions draw a cube on the road surface, but that did not seem right.
 If you notice, the cubes are separated from the road surface, especially the cubes in the 3rd lane.
-They seem to hoover about 2 foot from the ground instead of lying there where they were suppose to be projected.
+They seem to hoover about 2 feet from the ground instead of lying there where they were suppose to be projected.

 ![3D Reconstruction Using `cv2.solvePnPRansac`, `cv2.projectPoint` and `cv2.drawContours` functions](./output_images/test1proj-bad-calibration-cube-test.jpg)